There was once a time when the only way you could receive personalized financial advice was through a financial advisor.

 Betterment is a robo-advisor that aims to break down the barriers that prevent people from investing.

 Whether you believe you lack the knowledge, time, or resources to invest, Betterment helps debunk common investing myths.

 Betterment focuses on goal-based investing.
 This means that they are not focused on your making several commission-based trades a day.

 They would rather help you focus on your long term financial goals, such as paying for college or buying a house.

 Betterment uses two types of investments: Exchange Traded Funds (ETFs) and US treasury bonds.

-EFTs are similar to index funds, but EFTs can be bought and sold at different prices points throughout the day whereas mutual funds and index funds are sold at closing price, regardless of when they are bought or sold.
+EFTs are similar to index funds, but EFTs can be bought and sold at different price points throughout the day whereas mutual funds and index funds are sold at the closing price, regardless of when they are bought or sold.